-- the Annual Report of the Issuer, as filed with the US Securities and Exchange Commission (the "SEC") as Amendment No.1 on Form 20-F/A on 21 February 2024 (the "2023 20-F")), except for the section entitled "Exhibit Index" on page 263 of the 2023 20-F, which is not incorporated in and does not form part of this Registration Document; and - the sections set out below from the Annual Report of the Issuer, as filed with the SEC on Form 20-F on 15 February 2023 containing the audited consolidated financial statements of the Issuer and the independent auditor's report thereon, in respect of the financial years ended 31 December 2022 and 31 December 2021 (the "2022 20-F"):
+- the Annual Report of the Issuer, as filed with the US Securities and Exchange Commission (the "SEC") on Form 20-F on 13 February 2025 (the "2024 20-F")), except for the section entitled "Exhibit Index" on page 303 of the 2024 20-F, which is not incorporated in and does not form part of this Registration Document; and - the sections set out below from the Annual Report of the Issuer, as filed with the SEC on Form 20-F/A on 21 February 2024 containing the audited consolidated financial statements of the Issuer and the independent auditor's report thereon, in respect of the financial years ended 31 December 2023 and 31 December 2022 (the "2023 20-F"):

-Report of Independent Registered Public Accounting Firm Pages 114-116 Consolidated Financial Statements Pages 117-122 Notes to the Financial Statements Pages 127-212
+Report of Independent Registered Public Accounting Firm Pages 117-119 Consolidated Financial Statements Pages 120-130 Notes to the Financial Statements Pages 131-208

 The above documents may be inspected as described in paragraph 5 of "General Information - Documents Available" herein.
-The documents listed above that have been filed with the SEC are available on the SEC's website at https://www.sec.gov/edgar/browse/?CIK=312070&owner=exclude and at https://www.sec.gov/edgar/browse/?CIK=312070&owner=exclude and at https://home.barclays/investor-relations.
+The documents listed above that have been filed with the SEC are available on the SEC's website at https://home.barclays/investor-relations.
 Any information contained in any of the documents specified above which is not incorporated by reference in this Registration Document is either not relevant for prospective investors for the purposes of Article 6(1) of the UK Prospectus Regulation or is covered elsewhere in this Registration Document.
 For the avoidance of doubt, unless specifically incorporated by reference into this Registration Document, information contained on the above websites does not form part of this Registration Document.